LocalSolutionsDev/localsolutions/_talks/2019-06-25-odtug-kscope-19.md

 layout: talk
 date: 2019-06-25
 lang: de
-ref: talk2
+ref: talk1
 description: The most interesting new features Oracle 18c introduces to developers are Polymorphic Table Functions and Qualified Expressions.
 Polymorphic Table Functions finally allow the developer to define the structure of the returned records at runtime.
-activity: Presenting - conference, SIG meeting, meet-up
+activity: "Presenting - conference, SIG meeting, meet-up"
 title: ODTUG Kscope 19
-bonus: ""
+name: Polymorphic Table Functions and Qualified Expressions
 points: 20
 ---
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Ipsa maiores ullam nobis sed aut delectus dolorum facere nesciunt non a officia qui tempora, quasi placeat at quod, maxime sunt laudantium!